 Handling criticism can get a tad difficult, at times, but I am working on it.

 How about you?
 What have you learnt from your Life as a blogger?
-How do you deal with people and their bitter words and hurtful actions?

 My theme for the A to Z Blogging Challenge is all about my blog, Metanoia, and my blogging journey from the time I started, 5 years ago.
 The lessons I learnt, the tips and tricks I picked up from fellow bloggers and the guidelines I could have used back when I began.